abhijeet-MSFT/defender-docs/defender-endpoint/autoir-investigation-results.md

 ## Investigation details

 Use the investigation details view to see past, current, and pending activity pertaining to an investigation.
-The investigation details view resembles the following image:

 In the Investigation details view, you can see information on the **Investigation graph**, **Alerts**, **Devices**, **Identities**, **Key findings**, **Entities**, **Log**, and **Pending actions** tabs, described in the following table.